northswiss/jekyll-boilerplate/_posts/2016-05-03-5 Ways to Cut Invisible Spend.md

 ---
 layout: post
 published: true
+seo-meta: >-
-"seo-meta": "Do you know about the Invisible Travel Costs in Travel Management?
-Learn where unexpected corporate travel costs ocurre and 5 ways to reduce them."
+  Do you know about the Invisible Travel Costs in Travel Management?
+Learn where unexpected corporate travel costs ocurre and 5 ways to reduce them.
 author: javier
 title: 5 Ways to Cut Invisible Spend
+date: '2016-08-18 12:38 +0200'
 ---
 ## Making The Invisible, Visible:  5 Ways to Cut Invisible Spend